AndersDeath/diary2/000-current.md

 # 15 July - Saturday - Yerevan - 289 day of immigration

 Mission impossible was not so interesting.
 It was usual movie with Tom Cruse.
 Today I prepared money and documents for applying for another passport.
 I am going to rus embassy on monday.
 Additionally we were on Vardavar lake in Yerevan.
+I found one account on Instagram that offers SUP board training.